 This project stream focusses on major improvements to the design and operation of the Wholesale Electricity Market (WEM) to ensure that electricity is dispatched at the lowest sustainable cost and the operation of the market efficiently reflects and facilitates improvements to the way Western Power’s network is accessed.

 Security Constrained Economic Dispatch: The dispatch of generators around network constraints in the WEM is currently managed through manual systems and processes.
 With the complexity of managing the power system increasing, this is leading to inefficiencies in the market.
 Dispatch is also not currently co–optimised across energy and Essential System Services markets, resulting in increased costs for customers.
-Coupled with other improvements to the market, a ‘security-constrained’ market design with co–optimised dispatch across energy and any Essential System Services markets will automatically factor in network and security constraints when determining dispatch, ensuring that the dispatch outcomes are the lowest cost available while maintaining system security.
+A ‘security-constrained’ market design, along with other market improvements, will optimise dispatch across energy and Essential System Services markets.
+It will automatically consider network and security constraints when determining dispatch.
+This ensures the lowest-cost outcome while maintaining system security.

 Synergy Facility Bidding: Synergy currently bids its generation into the market as a portfolio, rather than individual facilities, and is dispatched on that basis.
-The adoption of a security–constrained market design requires individual facility bidding and dispatch to ensure the system operator can manage when network and security limitations are reached at various locations on the network.
+A security-constrained market design requires individual facility bidding and dispatch.
+This allows the system operator to manage network and security limits at different locations as they arise.
 Synergy will be required to participate on an individual facility basis to enable the proper functioning of the new security constrained market.
 An appropriate approach to facility bidding for Synergy will be developed, balancing the need for improved price transparency and better constraint management with the costs of implementation.

 Reserve Capacity Mechanism under Constrained Access: The implementation of a framework for constrained access of Western Power’s network will require changes to the way capacity credits are assigned under the Reserve Capacity Mechanism to ensure it continues to incentivise investment in capacity while providing locational signals to new facilities.
 This element of Future Power System is being managed as part of Improving Access to the SWIS workstream, in conjunction with the Future Market Operations work stream.